docQodly/docs/docs/studio/httpHandlers.md

-## Execution Flow
+### Execution Flow

-When an HTTP request is received, the system evaluates each handler in the order they appear in the HTTPHandlers.json file.
+When an HTTP request is received, the system evaluates each handler in the order they appear in the HTTP request handle definition file (**HTTPHandlers.json**).
 The execution flow follows these steps:

 - The URL of the request is matched against the pattern or regexPattern of each handler.